 Joint venture debt is the liability of the joint venture and is typically secured by the joint venture property, which is non-recourse to us.
-As of March 31, 2010, the Operating Partnership has loan guarantees of \$44.3 million underlying joint venture related mortgage or other indebtedness.
+As of March 31, 2010, we have loan guarantees of \$44.3 million underlying joint venture related mortgage or other indebtedness.
 Mortgages which are guaranteed by us are secured by the property of the joint venture and that property could be sold in order to satisfy the outstanding obligation.